Skip to main content

 Written by Pete Zimek, CAE

-Updated over a week ago
+Updated over 2 months ago

-Guest (Or Non-Logged In Member) Checking Out with a Sales Receipt
+Guest (Or Non-Logged In Member) Purchases

 When manually creating an event registration or Ecommerce purchase for a member, an admin can assign the purchaser role to any record in the database.